BasopuA/employee_python_project/README.md

 ## How to Run

 1. Make sure Python is installed
-2. Install FastAPI and Uvicorn :from the requirements.txt file
+2. Install FastAPI, Uvicorn and black :from the requirements.txt file